|

 During the War, the Woodheads allowed their dream house to be used by refugees as they traveled on assignment.
 Now with the War over, they find, among many other things, a library book with interesting sketches inside.
 Alister Woodhead uses this as an entry into the Ministry.

-The Other Island
+5 The Other Island The Other Island

 Written by Eileen Helen Clements